 - Aids bone development, immune system function, gene transcription, eye development and cell proliferation – all very important for pregnancy and a healthy baby!

 Uterine Calming Herbs for Implantation Support

-One aspect of IVF that weighs heavy on a woman’s mind is implantation.
+One aspect of IVF that weighs heavily on a woman’s mind is implantation.
 Soon you will have a healthy embryo (or more) for transfer, now all that needs to take place for pregnancy to occur is implantation.
 A calm uterus is going to be more receptive to implantation.

 The time leading up to transfer is a great time to focus on your uterus and nervous system.
 The herbal blend UteriCalm is an excellent way to help calm and prepare the uterus for implantation.
-This liquid blend contains herbs that not only calm, relax and prepare the uterus for implantation, they work to support the nervous system, so your body will better handle the potential stress, anxiety and worry of the outcome of this procedure.
+This liquid blend contains herbs that not only calm, relax, and prepare the uterus for implantation, they work to support the nervous system, so your body will better handle the potential stress, anxiety, and worry of the outcome of this procedure.
 The herbs in this blend have been shown to be supportive of early pregnancy through the first trimester.
 In addition, none of these herbs has an action on the hormonal system, so they are considered safe in most cases* to use at the same time you are on medications for IVF.

 If you haven’t been receiving this natural treatment regularly, it would be a good time to book an appointment with your local acupuncturist.
 Several studies show that acupuncture can increase the likelihood of pregnancy in patients going for IVF.